dotnet/AspNetDocs/aspnet/web-forms/overview/getting-started/using-page-inspector-in-a-visual-studio-11-beta-web-forms-project.md

 In the Page Inspector browser, move the mouse pointer over the "Home Page" section until the **div.content-wrapper** label appears.
 Click once to select this element.

-The **Syles** window shows all of the CSS rules for this element.
+The **Styles** window shows all of the CSS rules for this element.
 Scroll down to find the .featured .content-wrapper class selector.
 Click on ".featured .content-wrapper".
 Page Inspector opens the CSS file that defines this style (Site.css) and highlights the corresponding CSS style.

 ![CSS file](using-page-inspector-in-a-visual-studio-11-beta-web-forms-project/_static/image18.png)